New Democrats (United States): Democratic Leadership Council and Progressive Policy Institute

 After the landslide defeats by the Republican Party led by Ronald Reagan and George H. W. Bush, a group of prominent Democrats began to believe their party was out of touch and in need of a radical shift in economic policy and ideas of governance.
 The Democratic Leadership Council (DLC) was founded in 1985 by Al From and a group of like-minded politicians and strategists.
 Prominent Democratic politicians such as Senators Al Gore and Joe Biden (both future vice presidents, and Biden, a future president) participated in DLC affairs prior to their candidacies for the 1988 Democratic Party nomination.
 The DLC did not want the Democratic Party to be "simply posturing in the middle", and instead framed its ideas as "progressive" and as a "Third Way" to address the problems of its era.
 Examples of the DLC's policy initiatives can be found in The New American Choice Resolutions.

 In 1989, the "New Democrat" label was briefly used by a progressive reformist group including Gary Hart and Eugene McCarthy.
-That same year, Will Marshall founded the Progressive Policy Institute (PPI) as a think tank to formulate a new common platform for Yellow Dogs, Atari Democrats, and Watergate Babies.
+That same year, Will Marshall founded the Progressive Policy Institute (PPI) as a think tank to formulate a new common platform for Atari Democrts, Watergate Babies, Yellow Dog Democrats, and Conservative Democrats among the Yellow Dogs.
 In 1990, the DLC renamed its bi-monthly magazine from The Mainstream Democrat to The New Democrat.
 The PPI, in conjunction with Arkansas Governor Bill Clinton and the DLC, subsequently introduced tentative precepts collected in a New Orleans Declaration.
 By 1992, "New Democrats" had become more widely associated with this declaration, as well as Democratic partisans who entwined presidential hopeful Jesse Jackson's variant of Rainbow/PUSH with the Sister Souljah moment.